quintilesims/layer0/docs-src/docs/reference/setup-cli.md

 * `--docker-path` - Path to docker config.json file.
 This is used to include private Docker Registry authentication for this Layer0 instance.
 * `--module-source` - The source input variable is the path to the Terraform Layer0.
-By default, this points to the Layer0 github repository with the same version tag as the l0-setup binary.
+By default, this points to the Layer0 github repository.
 Using values other than the default may result in undesired consequences.
 * `--version` - The version input variable specifies the tag to use for the Layer0 Docker images: `quintilesims/l0-api` and `quintilesims/l0-runner`.